Chef = A person performing common “knife tasks” in a kitchen.

 Technically a “butcher” knife is whatever the individual Butcher prefers to use.

-The above is just the “traditional” or “English variant” as some tradespeople might call it.
+The first knife in the above photo is just the “traditional” or “English variant” as some tradespeople might call it.

 When most people hear the term “Butcher knife” they almost instantly think of the Cleaver.

-This is due large in-part to mainstream media associating a butcher-like caricature with the knife.
+This is due to mainstream media associating a butcher-like caricature with the knife.

 While Butcher’s do use cleavers – they’re often not using it as their Butcher Knife.